 Tolerate: Clay Soil, Black Walnut, Air Pollution

-This American arborvitae cultivar is a semi-dwarf, evergreen shrub with a compact, narrowly pyramidal habit.
+'Smaragd' is a semi-dwarf cultivar with a compact, narrowly pyramidal habit.
 Glossy bright green, scale-like foliage in flat sprays.
 Urn-shaped cones to 1/2" long mature in autumn to reddish brown.
 Most often seen as a 7-15' (infrequently to 20') tall shrub with a spread of 3-4'.
 Cultivar is synonymous with and sometimes also called 'Emerald' or 'Emerald Green'.

 Good specimen or accent.
 Hedge, background plant or foundation plant.